 Thankfully (from a parent’s point of view), Brandon didn’t wear his pants halfway down his backside, spike his hair, or dress as punk as some of his friends.
 I think because he packed groceries at the local supermarket he chose to reign it in a bit.
-You would think he didn’t need to care, but for whatever his reasons, he did.
+You wouldn’t normally find him doing the lavish party bus Dayton Ohio thing or overstepping his boundaries.
+He didn’t need to care, but for whatever his reasons, he did.

 It has that innate quality to bring people together.
 Mutual resonance – it is undeniable.
 Music, the great universal Unitetor.
 The heart of a Punk and the soul of a Rasta are brought under the same bodily roof when music enters the scene.
 Neither culture could be whole without its music, and they hit off of each other like reunited lovers.